eznix86/kubernetes-image-updater/docs/spec.md

 ---

-## 11. Summary
+## 12. Summary

-Digest changes turn into Kubernetes-native rollout restarts for annotated workloads.
-That’s the entire contract: **digest change → workload annotation update → Kubernetes performs the rollout.**
+Digest changes for any tracked container turn into Kubernetes-native rollout restarts for annotated workloads.
+That’s the entire contract: **any tracked container digest change → workload annotation update → Kubernetes performs the rollout.**